 Doha has is a small place if you are thinking of traveling to this Middle Eastern city.
 Qatar has been chosen as the place for 2022 FIFA World Cup Football and the entire country is getting ready for the mega event.

 Its a small country so to speak, you probably would cover almost everything you can see in 2 days, but we took our time and strolled around the foodie heaven, Souq Waqif.
 Souq Waqif, which literally means “the standing market”, this market had been around for more than a century, but had been destroyed in a fire few years ago and then completely restored in 2008.
 Souq Waqif is the place to be if you are into world cuisine.
-There are restaurants from all over the world – Italian, Indian, Turkish, Chinese, you name it and you’ll find it.
+There are restaurants from all over the world – Italian, Indian, Turkish, Chinese, French food, you name it and you’ll find it.
+To cook such delicious dishes without any interruption, be prepare for repair option of kitchen appliances with Nortech Services.
 Along with the big brick and mortar restaurants there are also numerous small street side stalls and vendors selling anything between boiled corn cobs to Turkish ice creams.

 When you are in Doha, you must try majboos, apparently its the national dish of Qatar.
 Majboos is an Arabian recipe made with rice and meat especially lamb.
 Its quite similar to the Indian biryani but has a tangy taste because of the pickled lemons called loomi and a spice mix called baharat.